This article has links to products and services we love, which we may make commission from.

 Wild Camping

-This is a very popular way to camp in Scotland, however, you must know the area you are going to and that it does support wild camping.
+This is a very popular way to camp in Scotland.
+However, you must know the area you are going to and that it does support wild camping.

-Unfortunately, many wild camping areas have been restricted such as Loch Lomond & The Trossachs National Park due to the sheer mess left behind by the campers.
+Unfortunately, many wild camping areas have been restricted, such as Loch Lomond & The Trossachs National Park, due to the sheer mess left behind by the campers.

 The countryside is a privilege and must be treated with the care and respect it deserves.
 Please respect the Access Code when wild camping.

-• 2-3 nights in one place
+- 2-3 nights in one place

-• Avoid farms and private land
+- Avoid farms and private land

-• Leave no trace (litter, tent poles, pollution)
+- Leave no trace (litter, tent poles, pollution)

-• Use a stove instead of fires where possible
+- Use a stove instead of fires where possible

-• If camping with a dog, watch out for farm animals and lambing season
+- If camping with a dog, watch out for farm animals and lambing season

 Overnight campervanning is a topical subject in Scotland.
 It’s not promoted but it happens and some would say it is tolerated but is a nuisance.

-You will find that many areas have a ‘no overnight parking’ sign to prevent campers from using the spot.
-This is often the result of campervan users finding a sweet spot then broadcasting it to fellow campervanners which then increases footfall and ruins the area.
-The good news is that there are many local campsites with hook up spots.
-Some of which are family-owned and offer amenities such as showers, washing machines, a shop, disposable areas and views of days.
+This is often the result of campervan users finding a sweet spot and then broadcasting it to fellow campervanners, which then increases footfall and ruins the area.
+The good news is that there are many local campsites with hook-up spots.

 Scotland Road Trip Packing List